Prevention and Awareness Program

 How to Make a Referral

-Intervention is currently available in the 20 counties served by Connections AAA
+- Intervention is currently available in the 20 counties served by Connections Area Agency on Aging.

-To make a referral or to speak to an Elder Rights Specialist:
+- To make a referral or speak to an Elder Rights Specialist:

 IMPORTANT NOTE: The Iowa Department of Human Services remains the investigative agency for Dependent Adult Abuse.
 If you suspect dependent adult abuse, you should immediately call the toll free Abuse Hotline at 800-362-2178.
-For DHS' flyer on Dependent Adult Abuse, click here.
+If the person is at risk of imminent danger, call 911.